FC Red Bull Salzburg: The Red Bull takeover

-The traditional supporters tried to resist the radical changes and formed their own movement in order to regain some of the tradition.
-Several fan-clubs throughout Europe voiced their support in what they saw as a fight against the growing commercialisation of football.
-However, after five months of protests and talks between the club owners and traditional fans, no compromise was reached.
-On 15 September 2005, the "violet" supporters stated that the talks had irreversibly broken down and efforts to reach an agreement would be terminated.
+Traditional supporters sought to resist the radical changes by forming their own movement in an effort to preserve aspects of the club’s heritage.
+Several fan clubs across Europe expressed support, viewing the dispute as part of a broader struggle against the increasing commercialisation of football.

+However, after five months of protests and negotiations between club owners and traditional fans, no compromise was reached.
+On 15 September 2005, the “violet” supporters announced that talks had irreversibly broken down and that efforts to reach an agreement would be discontinued.

 This gave rise to two separate fan groups: the "Red-Whites", who support "Red Bull Salzburg" and the "Violet-Whites", who want to preserve the 72-year-old tradition and refuse to support the rebranded club.
 The Violet-Whites ultimately formed a new club, Austria Salzburg after viewing Red Bull's offer to maintain the original colours only for the goalkeeper's socks at away games as an insult.

 The club's history going back to 1933 was later restored on the club website.